cahuparo/academic-chparada/content/authors/camilo/_index.md

 - Visitors
 ---

 I am a PhD candidate in Plant Pathology at NC State University.
 My research in spans pathogen population biology to plant and fungal genomics.
 I am passionate about translational science and trained in extension.
-I am currently working on identifying the complete set of intracellular plant immune receptors known as NLR genes in sweetpotato among other things 👍🏽
+I am currently working on identifying the complete set of intracellular plant immune receptors known as NLR genes in sweetpotato among other things.